What is the Bonner Leaders Program?

 We promote and publicize the program every spring and summer.
 Applications for the program are reviewed yearly, usually in March and August, for acceptance in the fall semester.
 Most new students are incoming first-year students, although some rising sophomore students are invited to join in the spring of each year.
 Students are chosen based on financial need, history of volunteer service and community engagement, and potential for leadership growth in the program.

 How are placements determined for students?

 Students choose their own placements.
-Students’ choices are often in part determined by their interests, experience, major, location and schedule of the organization, and advice of the Bonner coordinator.
-Community partners also have the chance to interview and express preferences around students placed at their organizations.
+Choices are often in part determined by their interests, experience, major, location and schedule of the organization, and advice of the Bonner coordinator.
+Community partners also interview students and express preferences around students placed at their organizations.

 What type of job would I have if I were to become a Bonner Leader?

-The Bonner Leader Program at Augsburg College has many different community partners who host students in their organization.
-Student jobs range from working in an after-school program, to organizing a neighborhood coalition, to serving meals with the Campus Kitchen project, to working in the greenhouse of an environmentally-focused school.
+The Bonner Leader Program at Augsburg College has many different community partners who host students for a variety of service opportunities in their organization.
 All organizations that students work with are not-for-profit community organizations.
+Student jobs range from working in an after-school program assistant to organizing a neighborhood coalition to serving meals with the Campus Kitchen project, to working in the greenhouse of an environmentally focused school.

 How do I know if I’d make a good Bonner Leader?